sverger/SurfCut/README.md

 Note that while SurfCut is easy to use, automatized and overall an efficient way to obtain signal layer extraction, it is in principle only adequate for sample with a relatively simple geometry.

-## Prerequists:
+## Prerequisites:
 - Fiji (https://fiji.sc).
 - The "SurfCut.ijm" macro file.
 - Data: 3D confocal stacks in .tif format, in which the top of the stack should also be the top of the sample.
-Exemple files are available in the /test_File folder as well as on the Zenodo data repository (https://zenodo.org/) under the DOI 10.5281/zenodo.2577053
+Example files are available in the /test_File folder as well as on the Zenodo data repository https://doi.org/10.5281/zenodo.2577053
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2577053.svg)](https://doi.org/10.5281/zenodo.2577053)

 ## Install/run:
-1) Download the "SurfCut.ijm" macro file somewhere on your computer (You can put it in the Fiji "macros" folder for exemple)
+1) Download the "SurfCut.ijm" macro file somewhere on your computer (You can put it in the Fiji "macros" folder for example)
 2) Start Fiji.
 3) In Fiji, run the macro: Plugins>Macros>Run…, and then select the “SurfCut.ijm” file.
 4) Then follow the instructions step by step.
 You can also follow the step by step user guide (https://github.com/sverger/SurfCut/SurfCut_UserGuide.pdf